Strainburst Research Project

 - BHP Olympic Dam

-- Ernest Henry Mining Pty Ltd (a Glencore Company)
+- Ernest Henry Mining Pty Ltd

 - Gold Fields Australia Pty Ltd, Granny Smith Mine